lrodorigo/py-pingu/README.md

       "metric": 50
     }
   },
-  "period": 5 // a ping burst will be sent to all above interfaces each 'period' seconds }
+  "period": 5 // a ping loop will be executed each 'period' seconds on all above defined interfaces }
 ```